 It’s now my turn to give a hand up to a new generation.
 I was motivated to contribute to the new learning community at Terry, for the chance to make a lasting impact on those who will come along now to create future businesses and jobs and security.Phil Casey, BBA ’67

 Current facilities are unable to meet the needs of a 21st century business college that competes at the highest levels.
 Business classes have been taught in as many as 16 different buildings across the Athens campus.
-Terry boasts the third largest student population on campus, and our students are often forced to sit and study in hallways and wait in lines outside faculty offices in large numbers—making the hallways nearly impassable at times.
+Terry boasts the third largest student population on campus, and our students are often forced to sit and study in hallways and wait in lines outside faculty offices in large numbers—rendering the hallways nearly impassable at times.
 Brooks Hall, built in 1928, and Sanford Hall, built in 1997, have long been outgrown.
-With the advent of the new Business Learning Community, we will transform the educational experience for Terry students.
+With the advent of Terry's new Business Learning Community, we will transform the educational experience for our students.

 Terry places a high degree of importance on the sense of family—and of belonging—that students experience both on campus and as part of our alumni network after graduation.

-The Business Learning Community, with its commons and meeting spaces in close proximity with faculty offices and classrooms, is designed to encourage and facilitate informal student interactions with faculty, fellow students, and practitioners.
+Terry's Business Learning Community, with its commons and meeting spaces in close proximity with faculty offices and classrooms, is designed to encourage and facilitate informal student interactions with faculty, fellow students, and practitioners.
 Attractive, fully equipped meeting and event spaces will make the new community an ideal place for visiting speakers, student organization meetings/professional development activities, and networking/recruiting events.

 Terry's Business Learning Community will offer alumni a place to come home to as well.
 For more than 100 years, countless students have made lifelong friends and business connections at Terry.
 We welcome alumni to return to further their education; to attend or participate in lectures, panel discussions, and conferences; to help students with career counseling and networking; and to meet friends at a reception before walking to a campus event.